ray-project/ray/doc/source/serve/faq.rst

 How do I deploy Ray Serve?
 --------------------------

-See :doc:`deployment` for information about how to deploy serve.
+See :doc:`deployment` for information about how to deploy Serve.

 How fast is Ray Serve?